 e.
 Final Paper

 During the first week of classes a student who has registered for an elective course or courses may add or drop the course or courses.
-Course changes are not allowed before the first day of classes or after the close of the designated add/drop period, except with the permission of the Assistant Dean for Academic Services, the Dean of Students or an Associate Dean.
+Course changes are not allowed after the close of the designated add/drop period, except with the permission of the Assistant Dean for Academic Services, the Dean of Students or an Associate Dean.
 Failure to withdraw within the add/drop period may result in a grade of No Credit (F).

-Any paper or other project required for a final grade in a course must be submitted no later than the end of the examination period for the semester in which the course is taken.
+Any paper or other project required for a final grade in a course must be submitted by the deadline set by the instructor for the course.
 If, for compelling reasons (other than a disability accommodation that may be granted for a specific project or paper, which must first be requested through the law school’s disability coordinator), the instructor allows an extension of time to complete the paper or project, the extension may be for a period no longer than 90 days from the end of the examination period.
 It is entirely within the instructor’s discretion to set the extended deadline for a period shorter than 90 days.
 No further extension may be granted unless approved by the Assistant Dean for Academic Services, the Dean of Students or an Associate Dean for extraordinary reasons.
 During any extension, the course grade will be recorded temporarily as “Incomplete.”
 However, if by the end of the examination period or extension, the paper or project has not been submitted, a grade of NO CREDIT (F) will be recorded.

 If more than one unresolved Incomplete or Exam Excusal (as defined in Rule III.
 F.) appears in a student’s cumulative academic record, the student may not enroll in any courses for any subsequent semester or session until no more than one such Incomplete or Exam Excusal remains.
 Students who are unable to enroll in any courses for a semester due to this restriction will be placed on a leave of absence.
 A student’s academic standing for a given semester will be determined once all Incomplete(s) and/or Exam Excusal(s) are resolved.